 Keith fished around the papers behind his screen.
 “Here, this is the NPC I was using to give them a spellcaster.”
 Keith handed the sheet over to me.
 “Tanil, an expert on technomagic, and also a local magistrate, so he can negotiate terms with the Barbegazi if needed.”

 “Thanks,” I said.
 I skimmed over the sheet, which was complete.
 Once again I was impressed by Keith’s attention to detail; it must have taken him two hours to build this character, and he no doubt had a dozen others in his notes.
-I checked the spells available, and they were reasonable, if intended for an aggressive play style built for damage output rather than defensive spells like I preferred.
+I checked the spells available, and they were reasonable for an aggressive play style built for damage rather than defensive spells like I preferred.

 “Now, for those that need caught up on the story,” Keith said.
 He gave both Cecelia and I unhappy glances, but the one I recieved was an accusation.
 “Our heroes, having broken through the seige around Vera, now head into the Frostspire mountains.
 They follow an ancient trade route, the only known path through the otherwise impassable cliffs to seek the aid of the Barbegazi, one of the few remaining neutral factions left in this war.”

 Keith took a breath, then checked the notes which must had his reading prompts.
 “The Barbegazi culture remains aloof; they believe themselves untouchable in their mountain strongholds.
 They must be made to understand that Shadowblight will not be content until nothing remains which draws breath, or all hope is lost.”

 “And if we recruit them, our reward will be magic daggers which can turn into almost any tool imaginable,” Dan said.
 “Also, free cheese.”

 Keith shook his head, then reached for a sheet of paper.
 “No, Dan, you are not getting Swiss army knives.”